fabian-kutschera/fabian-kutschera.github.io/_posts/2024-11-15-crescent-tsunami-workshop.md

 - Locking to the "trench" is much more likely than not, while slip to the "trench" seems to be extremely likely.
 - T-shirt size-based rupture scenarios (S, M, L, XL, XXL) are use by emergency planners in Oregon and Washington.
 - Kinematic coupling and seismic coupling are two different concepts:

-	- Kinematic coupling specifies the ratio of slip deficit to long-term slip rate (with $1=$not slipping).
+	- Kinematic coupling specifies the ratio of slip deficit to long-term slip rate (with 1 &equals; not slipping).
 Here, the **slip rate deficit** is given by the difference between the current slip rate and the long-term average.
-	- Seismic coupling specifies the fraction of slip released seismically (with $1=$not slipping).
+	- Seismic coupling specifies the fraction of slip released seismically (with 1 &equals; not slipping).
 Here, **frictional locking** is given by the fault's response to slip.
 	- **Slip rate deficit &ne; frictional locking**.
 	- See e.g., Almeida et al. (2018) and Lindsey et al. (2021).
 - More offshore data is needed to probe fault friction and other parameters.